Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/unequal/README.md

 # Unequal (Puzzle Type #37)

-Also known as Futoshiki, the Adjacent variant is also known as Renzoku or Neighbors.
+This is a dedicated solver for Unequal.
+Also known as Futoshiki, the Adjacent variant is also known as Renzoku or Neighbours.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online 1**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/unequal.html)